Using GPUDirect Storage to perform HDF5 file I/O#

 For more GDS specific performance tuning, please refer to https://docs.nvidia.com/gpudirect-storage/troubleshooting-guide/index.html

 Usually cuFile.json is located at /etc/cufile.json.
-The user can specify the path to the cuFile.json file using the CUFILE_CONFIG_FILE environment variable.
+The user can specify the path to a custom cuFile.json file using the CUFILE_ENV_PATH_JSON environment variable.

 $ export CUFILE_ENV_PATH_JSON=/path/to/cufile.json